fermyon/spin/docs/content/configuration.md

           parameters of the request, formatted as arguments.
 The default is to follow the CGI specification, and pass `${SCRIPT_NAME} ${ARGS}`
-        - `entrypoint` (OPTIONAL): The name of the function that should be called as the entrypoint to this handler.
+        - `entrypoint` (OPTIONAL): The name of the function that should be called as the entry point to this handler.
 By default, it is `_start` (which in most languages translates to calling `main` in the guest module).
   - `redis`: The configuration for a Redis component.
 This has the following fields:
     - `channel` (REQUIRED): The Redis channel for which, whenever a new message